vic-torr/machines-monitor/README.md

 ## 1)
 A database model can be designed by an ER model.
-The machine can be model as strong entities, since each one has an unique identifier, the MAC address.
-The process table, and users tables are weak entities with cardinality 1:1 to the machines.
+The machine can be model as strong entities since each one has a unique identifier, the MAC address.
+The process table and users tables are weak entities with cardinality 1:1 to the machines.
 Because they don't have an own description identifier.
 It's possible to list the most relevant attributes to store and monitor of each entity:
 ## Machine

-MAC addr, IP, host Name, Is up, Users table, Running Process table, total CPU usage, total  Memory Usage.
+ MAC addr, IP, hostName, Is up, Users table, Running Process table, total CPU usage, total  Memory Usage.

 ## Process table:
 PID, Process name, CPU usage, Memory usage, CPU time usage by process, command, machine_id, process_table_id

 ## User:
-User name, CPU usage, login at machine, idle, terminal/instance of access, users table id, machine id.
+Username, CPU usage, login at the machine, idle, terminal/instance of access, users table id, machine id.

 ![ER](./imgs/ER_MODEL.png)

 b)
-The machines will be inserted in the database by importing CSV files corresponding to each one of them.
+The machines will be inserted into the database by importing CSV files corresponding to each one of them.
-There will be 3 files: one retrieving data of a single machine, another retrieving it's process and a last one retrieving it's users with statistics.
+There will be 3 files: one retrieving data of a single machine, another retrieving its process, and the last one retrieving its users with statistics.
 Those CSV tables will be retrieved by a background process detailed ahead.

 ## Sql scripit updates database with csv files data:
 - /db/insert.sql